Dig deeper into data mining and learn how it can improve your healthcare marketing.Posted on March 8th, 2019 by Jason Wright

 - More than half of hospitals lack a data plan or proper data governance.

 Leading figures in healthcare have big expectations and big worries.
 Some predict that data mining and machine learning will become the industry standard in years rather than decades.
 New diagnostic applications are possible with data mining.
-For example, data mining could help identify cancers that the human eye can’t see.
+For example, data mining could help identify cancers that the human eye can’t detect.
 It could also be used to share early data with doctors to prevent disease or to combat deadly outbreaks through modeling.

 However, there are downsides.
 For example, people question how information should be used.
 It's one thing for health companies to use your sensitive health data to design better drugs.
 But, what about using it to set insurance rates, market strategies, or make a profit?
 If those companies are hacked, who will be responsible for your data?